solvexia/solvexia-python-sdk/README.md

 within the SDK to interact with the desired objects on the volibear qa environment.
 Note, this sample file does not currently run due to the lack of an authentication json file containing the apporpriate client_id and client_secret.

+### How to push to PyPI

+1. Ensure that all the packages you wish to include are included in the packages line in the setup.py file
+2. Update the version number in the setup.py if package has already been upload to PyPI before and you just wish to update it
+3. Install twine using pip3 install twine
+4. Build the package by running the command: python3 setup.py sdist bdist_wheel
+5. You can upload to TestPyPI to ensure everything works using: twine upload --repository testpypi dist/*
+5. Upload the package to the official PyPI using twine: twine upload dist/*
+6. Both times, you will be asked to enter your PyPI username and password